ThirVondukr/strawberry-benchmark/README.md

 ## How to use

 You can run the code in this repository using [Docker Compose](https://github.com/docker/compose).
 Make sure you have it installed on your machine!
+You'll also need to set environment variables, referencing the [sample file](.env.example)!

 ```text
 docker compose up